Salamandeenie/POC__Chesstack/README.md

+# Play Digitally
+To play digitally, click <a href="https://salamandeenie.github.io/Chesstack/Project%20Stackers/Index.html">here</a>.

+[NOTE] Please read the Chesstack Rules, as they are not included in the code as of now.

 # Chesstack Rules

 Chesstack is a game similar to the age-old classic game, Chess.
 It’s traditionally played on a 5x5 game board, but is versatile enough to suit almost any situation.
 This guide will get you started with the ins and outs of Chesstack.